Nico-92/strata3_eir/README.md

 Directories structure
 -------------------------------------------------

-The two directories that contains the front end are views and src.
+The two directories that contain the front-end are views and src.
 Views contains the jade, css and javascript for the development, src the files for production.
 All the file inside src are generated from gulp and should not be touched.
-(Because they are overwritten).
+(Because they will be overwritten).
-Here the structure:
 Here the structure of views/src:

-assets -> fonts / images
+assets -> fonts / images directives footer header index -> blocks jquery services
-directives
-footer
-header
-index -> blocks
-jquery
-services

 Assents contains the custom fonts and all the images.
 Images can also be inside some subfolders.
 Directives contains all common the directives.
 Services contains all the services.
-Jquery contains all the javascript files which are not angular Then for every view there is a folder, like footer, header, and index.
-Inside this kind of folders there are all the files relatives to that view like:
+Jquery contains all the javascript files which are not angular.
+Then for every view there is a folder, like footer, header, and index.
+Inside this kind of folders there are all the files related to that view like:

-- sass
--jade
--controller
--directives
+sass - jade - controller - directives
 Inside index there is a subfolder called blocks, which contains all the possible blocks that compose the index.
 They can also be reused for other pages.

 -------------------------------------------------